Asbestos and Cancer

 How Does Asbestos Cause Cancer?

-Asbestos exposure and cancer risk have been linked for decades.
+Asbestos exposure has been linked to higher cancer risk for decades.
 Asbestos is a highly durable mineral made up of microscopic fibers.
-Between the 1930s and 1980s, asbestos was used widely in building and insulation materials in the U.S. military and civilian life.
+Between the 1930s and early 1980s, asbestos-based insulation, roofing, and flooring materials were widely used by the U.S. military and in dozens of industries.

-Manufacturers of products containing asbestos knew their goods could cause a variety of cancers but hid the truth to keep making money.
+Manufacturers of products containing asbestos knew their goods could cause a variety of cancers as far back as the 1930s.
+However, they hid the truth to keep making money.

 If someone disturbs an asbestos-based product, tiny fibers can enter the air and be inhaled or swallowed without notice.
-These fibers then get embedded into different parts of the body, and because they are so durable, they can’t be broken down by the human body.
+These fibers then get embedded into different parts of the body.
+They can't be broken down because they are so durable.

 Over time, the DNA of healthy cells is damaged by the asbestos fibers.
 This causes healthy cells to become cancerous and divide uncontrollably.